ANGSD-wrapper/angsd-wrapper/Tutorial.md

 angsd-wrapper <wrapper> <configuration file>
 ```

 Where `<wrapper>` is one of the wrappers that ANGSD-wrapper can perform and `<configuration file>` is the full path to the configuration file we set up for it.
-To see a full list of wrapper that ANGSD-wrapper has and how to call them, run the following command:
+To see a full list of wrappers that ANGSD-wrapper has and how to call them, run the following command:

 ```shell
 angsd-wrapper